NxPKG/khulnasoft-docs/content/cloudflare-one/identity/authorization-cookie/application-token.md

 ---
 # Application token

-Cloudflare Access includes the application token with all authenticated requests to your origin.
+Khulnasoft Access includes the application token with all authenticated requests to your origin.
 A typical JWT looks like this:

 `eyJhbGciOiJSUzI1NiIsImtpZCI6IjkzMzhhYmUxYmFmMmZlNDkyZjY0.eyJhdWQiOlsiOTdlMmFhZ TEyMDEyMWY5MDJkZjhiYzk5ZmMzNDU5MTNh.zLYsHmLEginAQUXdygQo08gLTExWNXsN4jBc6PKdB`